kedar-1/spark-standalone-cluster-jupyter/Readme.md

 ## Details on Docker image

-There is tutorial describing in details on how the docker image can be configured ofr standalone cluster: https://medium.com/@MarinAgli1/setting-up-a-spark-standalone-cluster-on-docker-in-layman-terms-8cbdc9fdd14b.
+There is tutorial describing in details on how the docker image can be configured for standalone cluster: https://medium.com/@MarinAgli1/setting-up-a-spark-standalone-cluster-on-docker-in-layman-terms-8cbdc9fdd14b.

 Code in this repo was adjusted to make it work out of the box with PySpark using regular Python scripts or JuPyter notebooks.